solfang/solfang.github.io/_posts/2021-01-27-msn-review.md

 In contrast, the Earth Mover's Distance tends to produce point clouds of higher quality.
 Intuitively, the Earth Mover's Distance finds a **bijection** between the points of two point clouds and averages the distance between each pair of points.
 The bijection is chosen so that the average distance between corresponding points is minized.
 There are two downsides to the EMD.
 First, it requires the two point cloud to be of equal size.
 Second, finding the bijection is a challenging task of its own and the textbook implementation of such an algorithm requires memory in O(n²).
 With this kind of memory consumption, comparing point clouds of more than ~2000 points is not feasible.
 To address the memory problem, the authors propose an algorithm that approximates the EMD with memory consumption of O(n), based on an algorithm from auction theory.
 In essence, the algorithm treats the points as persons and objects and auctions them off iteratively with the goal of reaching an economic equilibrium.
 In term of computational cost, CD can be computed with O(n\*log(n)) complexity, while the EMD approximation takes O(n²) computations.

-> Earth Mover's Distance for even distribution of points
+> Earth Mover's Distance for an even distribution of points

 <figure>